Metropolis-nexus/NGINX-Setup/README.md

 - Run `setup.sh`
 - Generate a certificate with the `certbot-command` example
-- Copy `/etc/nginx/conf.d/default-quic` from the repo and adjust accordingly
+- Copy `/etc/nginx/conf.d/nginx.citadel.chi01.metropolis.nexus/default-quic.conf` from the repo to `/etc/nginx/conf.d/default-quic.conf` and adjust accordingly

 ## Deployment with Stream